Whimsical, Animal-Inspired Kid's Shared Bedroom Reveal

 My inspiration behind the room came from the quilt my husband's grandmother made for my daughter.
 It is full of rich vintage fabrics and colors.
 You can see the handmade quilt on the mood board and below on our glider.
-So when I saw this rug from Rugs USA I knew it would be perfect in the room.
-I got it for a great price during one of their sales, and it is holding up really well.
-I think it adds so much fun and character to their room.

 My daughter loves to read, and so I wanted to create a reading corner for her alongside her dollhouse.

 My husband created the Restoration Hardware-inspired animal ladder prints.
 You can see the full tutorial for these here.